AABDOOGH/InsectFarming/Audit Documents/Audit 1 feedback.md

 F1.
 Now, we didn’t talk about our project with our shadow team or the other teams in our tutorials too much.
 It will be beneﬁcial to introduce our project with other peoples and listen to their suggestions and opinions on our design idea.
 In addition, I will recommend our team to discuss our project and seek for suggestions with someone who has plant design experience.

 R1: Our team do not have much communication with external audiences.
 In the week 5 tutorial, we will seek for more advice from tutor and shadow team.
 In addition, our team are planning to visit the rendering plant in NSW.
 Our team believe we could seek for more information and advice relating to designing.
+In addition, our team will try to communicate with experts who are woking the relevant industry and seek for advice from them.
+We are arranging a visit to a rendering plant to have more external communications.

 ### 2.4 Teamwork
 #### 2.4.1 Aspects Done Well